REST API Convention Summary

 POST /customers/12345/orders

-// Update a customer's order
+// Update a customer order

-UPDATE /customers/12345/orders/67890
+PUT /customers/12345/orders/67890

-// Action-only endpoints
+// Action-only endpoints using POST

 POST http://api.example.com/cart-management/users/{id}/cart/checkout